Jacob Meyers Player Props: Astros vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks ninth in MLB with a collective 9.3 strikeouts per nine innings.
+- The pitching staff for the Blue Jays has a collective 9.5 K/9, the sixth-best in the league.

-- The Blue Jays' 4.63 team ERA ranks 19th among all league pitching staffs.
+- The Blue Jays have a 4.86 team ERA that ranks 22nd among all league pitching staffs.

-- Blue Jays pitchers combine to allow the third-most home runs in baseball (24 total, 1.5 per game).
+- The Blue Jays give up the second-most home runs in baseball (26 total, 1.5 per game).

-- Gausman (1-1 with a 1.35 ERA and 25 strikeouts in 20 2/3 innings pitched) makes the start for the Blue Jays, his fourth of the season.
+- Bassitt (1-2) takes the mound for the Blue Jays in his fourth start of the season.
+He's put together a 7.63 ERA in 15 1/3 innings pitched, with 12 strikeouts.

-- In his most recent appearance on Wednesday against the Detroit Tigers, the righty went eight innings, allowing three earned runs while surrendering five hits.
+- In his last appearance on Thursday against the Detroit Tigers, the right-hander went six innings, allowing two earned runs while surrendering four hits.

+- The 34-year-old has an ERA of 7.63, with 7.0 strikeouts per nine innings, in three games this season.
+Opponents have a .276 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.